 The Kosmos Helper App is very effective.
 The Tutorial is very well done!
 And the App sets up the environment for you, and will act as a timer.
 We also opted to play The House of Riddles with the soundtrack/timer on to “set the mood”.

 If you get stuck there are 3 tiers of hints that will help you get back on track.
 You probably won’t need all 3 of the hints.

 You get a nice sense of accomplishment escaping the The House of Riddles … even if you need to look at clues along the way.

 Exit games are good for only one play-through.
-This particular Exit game was maybe too easy to defeat.
+This particular Exit game might be too easy for seasoned Escape Room Puzzlers.

 Final Thoughts on Exit: The House of Riddles.

 This is a game you might dedicate a game night to.
 You invite over a few friends, and set aside to 1-2 hours trying to escape The House of Riddles.
 We played this game in a hotel lobby over the Christmas Holiday Season.
 We actually had 5 people playing, and the game took us about 55 minutes, and all 5 players thoroughly enjoyed the experience.
 The House of Riddles was fun to solve, but maybe a bit on the “easy” side.